 - We do not provide therapy for the deaf.
 If you require counselling in BSL please refer here: www.deaf4deaf.com

-- All our clients need to be registered with a GP otherwise we cannot see them for therapy.
+- Our clients need to be registered with a GP if they are being referred to our low cost counselling service.
+Otherwise, we cannot see clients using this service.